Automattic/themes/inversum/readme.txt

 == Description ==

-Inversion is a blog theme designed in the WordPress Site Editor.
-Its neat visuals introduce a direct experience on post reading: noticeable post titles listed on a text-only page, with an original swap of header and footer blocks.
+A blog theme entirely designed in the Editor, Inversum offers a direct experience of post-reading with its noticeable post titles listed on a text-only page and an original swap of header and footer blocks.

 == Changelog ==